Lyna Perez Puts Killer Curves On Display In Minuscule Bikini

 "Wow really you're slaying," a fourth admirer added with several emoji that included a red heart and a kiss.

-Earlier in the month, Lyna shared an update that saw her rocking a pink bikini that did her fabulous figure nothing but favors.
+Earlier in the month, Lyna shared an update where she rocked a pink bikini that did her fabulous figure nothing but favors.
 The minuscule number had narrow cups that barely covered her nipples.
-The bottoms were also skimpy, covering only what she needed to keep the image from violating Instagram’s nudity policy.
+The bottoms were also skimpy, covering only what she needed to keep the image from violating Instagram's nudity policy.